caderek/benny/README.md

 ## Tweaking benchmarks

-If the default results are not optimal (high error margin, etc.), you can change parameters for each case by providing an options object as a third parameter to `add` function.
+If the default results are not optimal (high error margin, etc.), you can change parameters for each case by providing an options object as a third parameter to the `add` function.

 Available options: